 According to the CRI 2.0 assessment, Slovakia is still in the early stages of developing a path toward cyber resilience and cyber readiness.
-The Slovak government launched important political and economic reforms to accelerate Slovakia’s development, connectivity, and digital economic growth in the early 2000s, and recognized the need to become cyber ready as early as 2008.
-The call to action from NATO and the EU to address the national security and economic risks of cyber insecurity has further sharpened Slovakia’s focus toward cyber defense.
-The challenge, however, is that these two sets of goals – digital growth and national cyber security – are still being executed by separate entities.
+The Slovak government launched important political and economic reforms to accelerate Slovakia’s development, connectivity, and digital economic growth in the early 2000s and recognized the need to become cyber ready as early as 2008.
+The call to action from NATO and the EU to address the national security and economic risks of cyber insecurity has further sharpened Slovakia’s focus toward cyber defence.
+The challenge, however, is that these two sets of goals – digital growth and national cybersecurity – are still being executed by separate entities.
 The digitization of the country and the digital economic priorities (aligning Slovakia to the EU Single Digital Market) are being led by the Office of the Deputy Prime Minister for Investments and Informatization.
-Whereas the cyber resilience and cyber defense priorities of the country are being led by the National Security Authority (NBU).
-Slovakia needs to better align its initiatives to meet the expectations of the international institutions and its business community, and champion the cyber security and resilience considerations as part of the country’s overall planning process.
+Whereas the cyber resilience and cyber defence priorities of the country are being led by the National Security Authority (NBU).
+Slovakia needs to better align its initiatives to meet the expectations of the international institutions and its business community, and champion the cybersecurity and resilience considerations as part of the country’s overall planning process.